amsify42/php-typestruct/README.md

     price: float
 }
 ```
-Notice that the structure we defined does not completely look like a PHP syntax but it will be parsed and working as a structure against data.
+Notice that the structure we defined does not completely look like a PHP syntax but it will work as a structure against data.
 ```php
 $data = [
     'id' => 42,